 Movement: While lying, tighten your thigh muscles by pushing the back of your knee down towards the bed.
-This can be done in unison with glute set.
+This can be done in unison with Glute sets.

-Rationale: This exercise is designed to obtain quadriceps firing, which is important to progress to full extension while walking.
+Rationale: This exercise is designed to obtain Quadriceps firing, which is important to progress to full knee extension during walking.